dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

    The subintegration method takes a more continuous approach; the total number of particles in each bin is calculated by integrating the product of the CDF and the counting efficiency function within each individual bin.
-This provides a more "accurate" result.
+This provides a more “accurate” result.
 Essentially, if you assume the OPC has 100% counting efficiency, this would return the actual number of particles present in the given bin.

-We assume that an OPC "sees" particle number concentration, and not some correlation to particle volume.
+We assume that an OPC “sees” particle number concentration, and not some correlation to particle volume.
 Thus, each evaluation is completed by first evaluating the aerosol distribution in number-weighted space, and then converting to number, surface area, or volume by multiplying by the